nikitatengle/personalized-career-skills-advisor/README.md

 A web-based platform that provides personalized career guidance and skill development recommendations.
 Users enter their interests, education, and skills, and the system suggests career paths, courses, and skills to improve.
-Integrates AI/logic-based analysis to match user profile with opportunities.
+Integrates AI/logic-based analysis  (Use of Google cloud vertex AI) to match user profile with opportunities.